learn-co-curriculum/react-hooks-props-basics-lab/README.md

 ## Learning Goals

-- Practice writing dynamic components
+- Use props to make a dynamic component template
-- Practice jumping into existing code and making the necessary changes
+- Pass props from a parent component to a child component

 ## Introduction

 Previously, we had been importing some data directly into each component that needed it using `import`.
-When we're working with React, it's we'll often access data by passing it down as a `prop` rather than importing it.
+When we're working with React, we'll often access data by passing it down as a `prop` rather than importing it.
 This will be particularly true once we start working with data from external sources, such as APIs.